-26 FHA was also restricted in many markets by low loan limits.
+53 FHA was also restricted in many markets by low loan limits.

-27 When selecting HMDA data records for exhibit III-4, the criteria were to include only reported one- to four-unit (single-family) home purchase loan originations that were secured by first-lien mortgages, representing both owner- and nonowner-occupant borrowers, and including purchases of manufactured housing.
+54 When selecting HMDA data records for Exhibit 4, the criteria were to include only reported one- to four-unit (single-family) home purchase loan originations that were secured by first-lien mortgages, representing both owner-and non-owner-occupant borrowers, and including purchases of manufactured housing.